hashicorp/terraform/website/docs/language/files/index.html.md

 layout: "language"
 page_title: "Files and Directories - Configuration Language"
 description: |-
-  An overview of how Terraform configuration files are named, organized, and stored as well as how Terraform modules are created and evaluated.
+  Learn how to name, organize, and store Terraform configuration files as well as how Terraform evaluates modules.
 ---

 # Files and Directories